mickle-ak/mockobor/README.md

   }
 }
 ```
-_Note: It is not strictly necessary, to register listeners using direct invocation of addXxxListener methods, it can be
+_Note: It is not strictly necessary, to register listeners using direct invocation of addXxxListener methods, it can be any kind of
-any kind of registration - using annotations, aspects or other mechanisms.
-Important is, that the registration methods
+registration - using annotations, aspects or other mechanisms.
+Important is, that the registration methods of observable object will be
-of observable object will be invoked somewhere in the end._
+invoked somewhere._

 - a collaborator of the tested object, that fires some events to registered listeners:
 ```java